ksmai/jumping-peter/README.md

 2. Register the animation in `src/lib/animations/index.ts`
 3. Using the default options, generate a demo GIF file and save it as `static/demo-{name}.gif`
 4. Update `README.md` to demonstrate the new animation
+5. Update `tests/snapshots.spec.ts` and generate a snapshot for the new animation

 ## Supported animations